-As the host of today/tonight's game, the Athletic Department at High School welcomes you to today's/tonight's basketball game between High School and High School and thanks you f for your support of high school student-athletes.
-The officials assigned to this game have met the requirements set by by the Ohio High School Athletic Association and have been approved by both schools to provide their important role in today's/to onight's game.
-The officials for this game are: , and The athletes, coaches and officials are guests of High School and fans are asked to respect the effort each of them has put forth preparing for today's/tonight's contest.
-We asl k all attending to show courtesy and respect for fellow fans, officials coaches, those administrating the contest and of course - your team n and your opponent.
+The athletes, coaches and officials are guests of \\\\\\ High School and fans are asked to respect the effort each of them has put forth preparing for today's/tonight's contest.
+We ask all attending to show courtesy and respect for fellow fans, officials, coaches, those administrating the contest and of course - your team and your opponent.
 And remember to "Respect the Game".
 Now lets' meet the players in today's/tonight's game.

-Visiting Coaches and Team - Starters last Home Coaches and Team - Starters last
+Visiting Coaches and Team - Starters last

+Home Coaches and Team - Starters last